sanjeetjangid00/Generative_AI/README.md

 + Input: Upload an image of a sunset and ask, What can you tell me about this image?
 + Output:
 Image: Displayed in the app.
-Gemini Vision: This is a beautiful sunset with vibrant colors and clear skies.
+Gemini Flash: This is a beautiful sunset with vibrant colors and clear skies.

 #### Dependencies
 + google-generativeai